Stephen T. Minerd was born on Jan. 7 or 17, 1870 in Barbour County, WV, the son of Ruth Ann (Minerd) Kennedy, who was not married at the time.

 Iva outlived her husband by almost a quarter of a century.
 She died in Aultman Hospital in Canton, Stark County, OH, at the age of 89 on July 13, 1993.
 Her remains were returned to Athens County for burial beside her husband in Mount Hermon Cemetery.
 Their grave marker is inscribed with these words from the Lord's Prayer: "Thy kingdom come, Thy will be done."

 Son Jesse Leroy "Bud" Fischer (1922-2000) was born in 1922 near Sharpsburg.
 He "lived most of his life in the Canton area and was a retired labor foreman with Gibbons and Grable Construction, retiring in 1984," reported the Canton (OH) Repository.
-On July 10, 1942, at the age of 20, Bud was united in wedlock with Frances Smith ( ? - ? ), the daughter of Vinton and Lydia Smith of Rendville, Perry County, OH.
-They were married for nearly 58 years.
-The Fishers had six children -- Brenda White, Renee Pinkerton, Vivian Cindia, Beverly Stinger, Shari Rothacher and Roger D. Fischer.
-They were members of the Apostolic Holiness Church of Canton.
+On July 10, 1942, at the age of 20, Bud was united in wedlock with Frances Elizabeth Smith (Nov.
+8, 1924-2022), the daughter of Bishop Vinton Leroy and Lydia Belle (Goins) Smith of Rendville, Perry County, OH.
+Their union endured the ups and downs of a remarkable nearly 58 years.
+The Fishers bore a family of eight known children -- Etta Sue Fisher, Mary Louise Fisher, Brenda Jean White Watkins, Renee Pinkerton, Vivian Cindia, Beverly Stiner, Shari Rothacher and Roger D. Fisher.
+Frances moved to Canton at age 17.
+She once worked for the Timken Company, Hoover Electric Sweeper Company and Belden Brick.
+They are known in 1955 to have joined the Apostolic Holiness Church of Canton and remained members for the rest of their lives.
+In her free time, Frances liked to sew, play piano, view autumn foliage and raise flowers.
 Bud died at the age of 77 on June 2, 2000, after returning home after a long day on the farm, "following an apparent heart attack," said the Repository.
 He was laid to eternal rest in Evergreen Memorial Gardens.
+Frances survived her husband by 22 years and stayed in Canton.
+She died in McKinley Healthcare Center at age 97 on July 27, 2022.
+She was survived by 17 grandchildren, 21 great-grandchildren and seven great-great grandchildren.
+Pastor Stanley Herzog led the funeral service.

 Daughter Garnet L. Fischer (1924-1995) was born in 1924 in or near Sharpsburg.
 She married (?)
 Ramsey.
 They resided in Canton, Stark County, OH, where Garnet earned a living in the healthcare industry.
 Garnet passed away at home at the age of 71 on July 17, 1995.